kids tea party

 A cookie decorating tray for a tea party.

-• Teacup and teapot shaped cookies
+• Teacup and teapot-shaped cookies

 • Pink, purple, and vanilla frosting in piping bags with fun piping tips attached